ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 Settings, discovery, and logging are provided by the ASCOM Cross Platform libraries.
 The log and settings files can be found in the standard folders for the ASCOM Cross Platform project.

 This supports Swagger / OpenAPI on the /swagger url.
-Please note that the documentation on the ASCOM website should be considered canonical, to better handle serialization of some endpoints (camera images) the automatic serializer is not used so the swagger doc here shows a string as the return.
+Please note that the documentation on the ASCOM website should be considered canonical, to better handle serialization of some endpoints (camera images) the automatic serializer is not used so the swagger doc may not be correct.
 As development progresses it is expected that the auto-generated Swagger document will better match the Alpaca Specification.

 There are builds available in the releases section.
-While in Alpha and Beta major breaking changes may occur on any update.
+While in Beta breaking changes may occur on any update.
 See the release notes for changes and the available platforms.
 Normally builds should be available for Windows, Linux (desktop, server, and Raspberry Pi), and macOS.

 Currently development is focused on reaching a 1.0 stable release.
-However, even in alpha form the simulators are quite functional and are routinely tested to ensure that they are conformant with both the ASCOM Conformance checker and the Alpaca specification.
+However, even in beta form the simulators are quite functional and are routinely tested to ensure that they are conformant with both the ASCOM Conformance checker and the Alpaca specification.
 ## Builds

 Prebuilt versions are available from the Github releases page (https://github.com/DanielVanNoord/ASCOM.Alpaca.Simulators/releases).
 These include packages for Windows, Linux (x64, armhf and aarch64) and macOS (x64).
 Versions with preview in the name are test builds for future releases.
 Each build contains a platform specific binary called ascom.alpaca.simulators.